Lac-Mégantic rail disaster: The train

 The oil, shipped by World Fuel Services subsidiary Dakota Plains Holdings, Inc., from New Town, North Dakota, originated from the Bakken Formation.
 The destination was the Irving Oil Refinery in Saint John, New Brunswick.
 Shipment of the oil was contracted to CPR, which transported it on CPR tracks from North Dakota to the CPR yard in Côte-Saint-Luc, a Montreal suburb.
 CPR sub-contracted MMA to transport the oil from the CPR yard in Côte-Saint-Luc to the MMA yard in Brownville Junction.
 CPR also sub-contracted NBSR to transport it from the MMA yard in Brownville Junction to the final destination at the Saint John refinery.
 Ministry of Transport senior inspector Marc Grignon opined, "When the shipper is based outside Canada, the importer becomes the shipper."
 Irving Oil Commercial G.P. was the shipper in this case.
 3,830 rail cars of Bakken crude were shipped by 67 trains in the nine-month period preceding the derailment.

 In 2009, in the United States, 69% of the tank car fleet were DOT-111 cars.
-In Canada, the same car (under the designation CTC-111A) represents close to 80% of the fleet.
+In Canada, the same car (under the designation CTC-111A) represented close to 80% of the fleet.
 The National Transportation Safety Board (NTSB) noted that the cars "have a high incidence of tank failures during accidents", citing in 2009 their "inadequate design" as a factor in a fatal rail collision outside Rockford, Illinois.
 Even before the Lac-Mégantic accident, attempts were made to require redesign or replacement of existing cars in the U.S.; these were delayed amidst fierce lobbying from rail and petroleum industry groups concerned about the cost.
-Since 2011, the Canadian government has required tank cars with a thicker shell, though older models are still allowed to operate.
+Since 2011, the Canadian government had required tank cars with a thicker shell, though older models were still allowed to operate.